 BUTCHER ROAD – Chapter 1

-Jack took his cell phone from his pocket and called the Statesfield Police Department (SPD).
-Jessica Porter, the assistant to the police chief, answered.
+Jack took his cellphone from his pocket and called the Stonefield Police Department (SPD).
+Jessica Porter, assistant to the police chief, answered.

 “Jessica, it’s Jack.
 Is the chief around?”

-Her eyebrows arched, surprised by his voice.
+Her eyebrows arched, surprised to hear his voice.
 “He just left for the day, but Al Walker’s here.
 Want me to put him on?”

 “Yeah.
 I don’t think this can wait.”

-Jessica waved the tall, lanky officer to her desk, her hand covering the receiver.
-“It’s Jack Fowler,” she whispered.
+Jessica waved the tall, lanky officer to her desk.
+Her hand covering the receiver, she whispered, “It’s Jack Fowler.”

-A smirk came to Walker’s face as he reached for the phone.
+A smirk spread over Walker’s face as he reached for the phone.
 “What’s up, Fowler?”

 “I’m pretty sure something or someone is rotting inside a vacant house at the corner of West Oak Street and Butcher Road.”